 The best part of a mini-lift is the quick recovery.
 For 1 week after surgery, the patient will wear a light wrap around the face.
 During this week, the patient will feel good and will need to clean the incision 2 times a day.
 All of the stitches will be removed 1 week after surgery.
 At this time, patients will be presentable to go out in public if they wear their hair down or put on a little makeup.
 By 2 weeks, they are able to resume most activities.

 How Do I Get More Information about a Mini-Lift in Charlotte?

 To get more information about a mini-lift, please schedule a consultation with Beverly Hills trained facial plastic surgeon, Dr. Kulbersh.
 He specializes and only performs plastic surgery on the face.
 The consultation will take 1 hour and Dr. Kulbersh will evaluate and explain your options.
 To schedule a consultation call (704) 842-3644 or fill out the online contact form on this website.

-Next, read about Forehead and Brow Lift.
+Next, read about Neck Lift.